globelabs/gl-docs/README.md

 ### Stop Subscription

 If ever a subscriber chooses to opt-out or unsubscribe to your application.
 They will need to text in STOP to your shortcode ('STOPSVC' for cross-telco).
-After stopping the subscription, a json data will be passed to your redirect_uri informing you that a subscriber had just unsubscribed to your service.
+After stopping the subscription, a json data will be passed to your redirect_uri (POST) informing you that a subscriber had just unsubscribed to your service.

 json format: